 A Local School . . .

-Broomwood Hall was established to serve the needs of parents living locally and we have always maintained a strict catchment area policy for children under the age of 8.
-Other than in unusual circumstances, we will not accept a child who lives outside this area, which is (roughly) a one mile circle centred on the school, the idea being that it should be possible for children to walk to school.
+Broomwood Hall was established to serve the needs of parents living locally and we have always maintained a catchment area policy for children under the age of 8.
+Other than in unusual circumstances, we will not accept a child who lives outside a one and a half mile circle centred on the school, the idea being that it should be possible for children to walk to school.

 For girls in the Upper School the catchment area policy is relaxed.
 Nevertheless we feel it is undesirable for girls to be faced with long journeys to and from school.

 . . . and a Family School